mxchristian17/CanningParadiseOrengia/README.md

 > `npm install` Install required dependencies
 >
 > `cp .env.example .env` Copy de example **.env.example** file and rename it to **.env**
-> *At this point you need to complete the .env file created with the data of your Firebase connection (explained on Products database - Configuration of Firebase database in your **.env** file section)*
+> *At this point you need to complete the .env file created with the data of your Firebase connection (explained on [Products database](#configuration-of-firebase-database-in-your-env-file) section)*
 >
 > `npm start` Run the server with the project